ShvetankPrakash/YAGL/README.md

 # YAGL
 ### "Yet Another Graph Language"

-This repository has developed a compiler for the YAGL language that was invented for the purposes of a project.
+This repository contains a compiler that was developed for the YAGL language.
-It was developed with the intention to make writing graph algorithms easier.
+YAGL was invented with the intention of making it easier to write & code graph algorithms, which are so pervasive in computer science.

 Below is an example program written in YAGL.
 Please checkout the repo for more examples in 4115_project/final_demos.
 ```